The Best Beaches in Sri Lanka

-Nilwella, between the bigger and more known Tangalle and Dikwella, is home to some of the nicest beaches in Sri Lanka.
+Nilwella, between the bigger and more known Tangalle and Dikwella, is home to some of the best beaches in Sri Lanka.
 This quiet fishermen village is the ideal place to relax away from the crowds for a few days.
 The most popular beach in the area is Blue Beach, a long sandy beach with the softest white sand and a gorgeous backdrop of thick palm trees.
 As it is less frequented than other beaches in the country, it is actually very clean.
 It's a wonderful spot for surfing too, as it gets really good waves.

 There is a small kiosk, some abandoned buildings right on the beach - presumably hit by the tsunami of 2004, and a couple of places from where it is possible to rent umbrellas and even surf boards.
 The nearby Blue Beach Island is a tiny stretch of land that links to a small island from which there are beautiful views of the sea.
 As the island creates a bay, it is quite protected and there are no waves here.
 The water is clear and clean, and there are virtually no tourists.

 For accommodation options in Nilwella check out Airbnb.

-We stayed in an amazing Airbnb (Horseshoe Bay Penthouse) right between Dikwella beach and Hiriketiya beach five minutes walk from this stunning beach on the south coast of Sri Lanka.
-The beach is mainly empty at the end furtherest from town and has some trees for shade.
+We stayed in an amazing Airbnb (Horseshoe Bay Penthouse) right between Dikwella beach and Hiriketiya beach five minutes walk to either of those stunning Sri Lankan beaches on the south coast.
+Dikwella beach is mainly empty at the end furthest from town and has some trees for shade.
 The water is calm and not suitable for surfing which makes it a relaxing place to swim and a good place if you’re on a family trip to Sri Lanka.